-Above:The TREK Badge, I should be able to touch it up Above: The right seat-stay is scraped-up pretty bad Above:The shifters are fine & the down-tube graphics look pretty good Above: Amazingly the chain-stay looks great Above: Right adjuster looks fine.
+Above:The TREK Badge, I should be able to touch it up Above: The right seat-stay is scraped-up pretty bad Above:The down tube shifters are fine and the graphics look pretty good Above: Amazingly the chain-stay looks great Above: Right adjuster looks fine.
 Left side adjuster is bent Above: I think I can touch-up the down-tube graphics Above: I think I will just re-paint the fork & eliminate the graphics Above: Bracket shell looks good. box components crank,derailleurs,brakes,levers, handle-bars, etc.

 Welcome, My name is Hugh.
 I grew up in the Metro-Detroit area.
 My love for bicycles goes back to the mid 1960`s.
 I was not a bicycle tech by profession.
 I was a Mason Contractor.
 I am now retired.
 As a boy I was taught how to repair and maintain my bikes by my friend Mike Armstrong.
 I also learned a few things from the guys at Powers Schwinn Bicycle Shop.
 In 2003 I was told by my doctor that I would not be able to continue working as a mason.
 So I asked myself, What did I like to do before construction work?
 The only thing I could think of was bicycles.
 So one day I picked-up an old road bike to see if I could "fix er up".
 By the end of 2009 I had stoped doing masonry work altogether.
 This blog is about that journey.
 And about sharing some of the things I have picked-up over the years.
 I hope you find something useful here.
 I will try to respond to any comments you may have.
 Thanks, Hugh